aurora-multiphysics/hypnos/README.md

 + [Python 3](https://www.python.org/downloads/)
 + The numpy python library: `pip install numpy`

-The oldest version of coreform cubit used with this code is Coreform Cubit 2023.4 It is not compatible with Coreform Cubit 2023.11+
+This code should be run with Coreform Cubit 2023.8
 The cubit python library must be on your python path

 ## Usage